awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 Include actions in a policy to grant permissions to perform the associated operation\.

 Policy actions in Systems Manager use the following prefix before the action: `ssm:`\.
-For example, to grant someone permission to create a Systems Manager parameter with the Systems Manager `PutParameter` API operation, you include the `ssm:PutParameter` action in their policy\.
+For example, to grant someone permission to create a Systems Manager parameter \(SSM parameter\) with the Systems Manager `PutParameter` API operation, you include the `ssm:PutParameter` action in their policy\.
 Policy statements must include either an `Action` or `NotAction` element\.
 Systems Manager defines its own set of actions that describe tasks that you can perform with this service\.

 To specify multiple actions in a single statement, separate them with commas as follows: